 An average home should have at least .35 air changes per hour (ACH).

-Homeowners in New England may not think that their basement took in water from Hurricane Sandy, but hidden moisture may exist within carpeting and walls.
-This moisture can seep into the basement foundation, leading to very favorable conditions for mold growth, IndoorDoctor President Jeffrey Bradley warns.
+Homeowners in New England may not think that their basement took in water from Hurricane Sandy.
+But hidden moisture may exist within carpeting and walls.
+This moisture can seep into the basement foundation.
+That would lead to very favorable conditions for mold growth, IndoorDoctor President Jeffrey Bradley warns.

-Expect greater legislative enforcement of pharmacuitcal companies, specifically drug compounding centers, as the outbreak of contaminated drugs from The New England Compounding Center of Framingham, Mass expands nationally.
+Expect greater legislative enforcement of pharmaceutical companies.
+Specifically drug compounding centers, as the outbreak of contaminated drugs from The New England Compounding Center of Framingham, Mass expands nationally.

 IndoorDoctor, a New England based indoor air quality testing firm, has seen a steady rise with indoor air quality concerns during winter months.
 Simply put, more people spend their times indoors when it’s cold outside.

 Asbestos fibers—widely found in general industry materials prior to 1972, when OSHA began to regulate its existence—can lead to long-term health effects such as respiratory disease.
 It is one of the least known cancers.
 When industry standards began to mandate monitoring of this problem after 1972, it was not only employers who listened.